reactjstampabay/RehackedNative/README.md

 1. Open `index.ios.js` in your editor of choice (WebStorm, Atom, etc.)
 1. Change `Welcome to React Native!` to **`Welcome to Rehacked Native!`**

-## Goal 2: Debug our app in chrome
+## Goal 2: Build our StartScreen and Login components

 ### Instructions